MemberHub.com features a powerful, private mailing list for each hub.

 Interpreting the Bounce

-In our example above, you can see that there is fine text telling us that the message came from the 'mail delivery software', and that the error is permanent.
-A permanent error is typical, though sometimes these notification tell us that they will continue to try delivery.
+In our example above, you can see there is fine text telling us the message came from the 'mail delivery software' and the error is permanent.
+A permanent error is typical, though sometimes these notification tell us they will continue to try delivery.
 What comes after this is what is beyond meaning for most of us. "retry time not reached for any host after a long failure period" (sometimes this is "retry timeout exceeded").
 Whatever it means, we can see that email@example.com is probably an invalid e-mail address; shouldn't it be example.com, with an 'e'?

 "an MX or SRV record indicated no SMTP service", coupled with a user @ yaho.com - we can rest assured there is a misspelling here!

 I'll spare you the surroundings and address the notification message.
 First, there are two addresses that failed, so you'll want to note them both.
 Second, the cause is "The message was rejected because it contains prohibited virus or spam content".